 This is OK when nothing goes wrong.
 However, when a supplier tries to charge you before delivery or a customer refuses to pay when you expect or other issues arise they matter.

-In English law there is a very simple rule.
+In English law there is a very simple rule for Business to Business transactions.
 A contract is made when there is an offer and an unconditional acceptance of that offer.
 So if you ask for a quote for something and someone replies referring to their standard terms and you say yes you have accepted their terms.
 In business you do not have to have seen the terms.
+They could be published on their website – the link to heir terms may not work either.

 If the terms are on the back of a piece of paper and are not referred to on the front in general they will not count.